thobiasn/mordhau-docker/README.md

 * The modding community can be found here: https://discord.gg/ZbMnPMY

 # How to use
-Adjust the config files found at `/config` and add any custom pak files to the `paks` folder.
+Adjust the config files found at `/config` and add any custom pak files to the `/paks` folder.

 ```
 git clone https://github.com/thobiasn/mordhau-docker && cd mordhau-docker